 Things to do in Rome at night – conclusion

-It’s up to you to decide, whether you would like to experience the eternal city by day of night.
-Both have their own charm and are special.
+It’s up to you to decide, whether you would like to see the eternal city by day, spend an evening in Rome or experience Rome by night.
+All times have their own charm and are special.
 Night time is perfect in summer months, when the heat is unbearable during the day.
 However, if your internal clock doesn’t enjoy staying up late, early morning may be just as good.
 I have experienced Rome at both times and enjoyed them in a different way.

 Either way – Rome is beautiful and exciting at any time of the day and any month of the year.